Meteor: Using Flow Router for authentication and permissions

 Accounts.onLogin ->

-redirect = Session.get ‘redirectAfterLogin’ if redirect?
+redirect = Session.get ‘redirectAfterLogin’

 unless redirect is '/login'